xeolabs/actorjs/README.md

 ## Concept
 ActorJS was originally created for building APIs on top of [SceneJS](http://scenejs.org), through which you could quickly throw together 3D worlds and drive all their bits and pieces.

-See if you can intuit the general concept of ActorJS from this example:
+Without going into too much detail, see if you can intuit the general concept of ActorJS from this example:

 ```javascript